Lieunoir/typst-voronay/lib.typ

   faces.map(f => utils.get-circumcenter(i => vertices.at(i), f))
 }

-/// Generates the edges of the dual of a triangulation
+/// Computes the edges of the dual of a triangulation
 ///
 /// Parameters :
 /// - `faces` : faces of the triangulation